Dynamic stability of electric power grids: Tracking the interplay of the network structure, transmission losses and voltage dynamics: Equilibria and linear stability analysis

 This decomposition is conspicuously designed to work out the impact of Ohmic losses.
-The left matrix in the brackets includes all terms $\sim B_{j,\ell}$ and embodies several symmetries, which are further discussed in Section~\ref{sec:stab-D2}.
-The right matrix composed of the block matrices $\vec \Gamma, \vec C, \vec F, \vec K$ embodies all the matrices associated with resistive losses $\sim G_{j,\ell}$.
+The left matrix in the brackets includes all terms that are present in a lossless grid, and the right matrix composed of the block matrices $\vec \Gamma, \vec C, \vec F, \vec K$ embodies all the matrices associated with resistive losses.
 The cleavage into two parts will prove useful hence onward.